- Product: 360 Link

 Here is a sample of the new results page on a mobile device:

 When full text is not available, one customization that many libraries create is Custom Links to provide users with library-specific additional options such as the "Request this item" option seen above.
-Libraries that currently have custom links set up with Legacy 360 Link can see Article #12519 for information on how to add a custom link from Legacy 360 Link.
+Libraries that currently have custom links set up with Legacy 360 Link can see this article for information on how to add a custom link from Legacy 360 Link.

 Customization options for the new 360 Link results page are available in the Non-Sidebar Pages Branding Options page within the 360 Link Administration Console.

 Custom Links are now configurable in the administration console where you can add, edit, and delete your library-specific links to additional library services.

 Additionally, for libraries that provide 360 Link in multiple language interfaces, custom links on the new results page can be configured to display only on specific 360 Link language interfaces.
 For example, a library that provides services in French and English can designate French language ILL links when the user interface or language is identified as French, and English for all other languages.